Are you happy with the response rate on your current surveys?

 4. Customer support is the need of the hour!

-Another crucial thing is humanizing customer support.
+Another crucial thing is humanizing customer feedback and support.
 Undoubtedly, most business processes can be automated.
 However, you cannot ignore the importance of the human touch.

 Whenever a customer requires support, instead of a bot or machine, they rather prefer an agent on the other side for better understanding and resolution of their issues.
 So, keep the support team to rescue your customers and not depend solely on the bots.